vakje/3DGameEngine/README.md

 ## Current state

 - For now I have implemented basic stuff like input system, rendering, math classes.
-- It is my personal dicision to write math classes from scratch, With a foundational background in Calculus II and Linear Algebra from university, I'm looking to deepen my understanding of the mathematics essential for game engines and 3D game development.
+- It is my personal decision to write math classes from scratch, With a foundational background in Calculus II and Linear Algebra from university, I'm looking to deepen my understanding of the mathematics essential for game engines and 3D game development.
 - My rendering class can visually display simple .obj files created in Blender or other 3D modeling software.
-It has simple graphics pipeline that allows my program to create 3D models with indicies and verticies data. this class also has simple glsl file parser to use shaders for coloring or math calculations.
+It has simple graphics pipeline that allows my program to create 3D models with indices and vertices data. this class also has simple GLSL file parser to use shaders for coloring or math calculations.
 - I use windows and since it is my first pet project, I did not want to bother with compatibility for other operative systems.